elitak/arma2oa-server/debian/README.Debian.md

 ### Adding Instances
 If you want to add more server instances, do the following:

-* copy `/etc/arma2oa-server/2302.cfg` to the new port number + `.cfg`; edit it appropriately.
+* Copy `/etc/arma2oa-server/2302.cfg` to the new port number + `.cfg`; edit it appropriately.
-* edit `/etc/monit/conf.d/arma2oa-server` and add a new stanza with all instances of 2302 changed appropriately.
+* Edit `/etc/monit/conf.d/arma2oa-server` and add a new stanza with all instances of 2302 changed appropriately.
-* run `monit reload`
+* Run `monit reload`.

 You'll then be able to start/stop the new instance under its new name.
 You may also add args particular to specific instances in each `start` line, if adding them in `/etc/default/arma2oa-server`'s `DAEMON_OPTS` isn't suitable.

+## Administration

+Logs for each instance are written to `/var/log/arma2oa-server/*.log`

+Use `monit` to start/stop/restart server instances.

 ---

- -- Eric Litak <elitak@gmail.com>  Fri, 27 Jul 2012 09:00:00 +0200
+ -- Eric Litak <elitak@gmail.com>   Wed, 08 Aug 2012 07:42:17 -0700